Sid-arthh/AutomationViaPythonAdvance/README.md

 2. The Resources Key Name in Yml file should be used as Prefix for Enabled key

-               For ALB, enable key should be
+               For ALB, Enable key should be
                ALBEnabled
                For s3, Enable key should be
                s3Enabled